-On the matter of the future-proof nature of this equipment, making dedicated fibres available helps secure the future and the future development of technologies as it leaves open the possibility for each operator to upgrade their network independently.
+On the matter of the future-proof nature of this equipment, making dedicated fibres available helps secure the future and the future development of these technologies as it leaves open the possibility for each operator to upgrade their network independently.
 Moreover, it helps reduce the number of problems caused by operators performing work on networks deployed by another party.
-If each operator has a dedicated fibre it will mean that, aside from bringing connection to customer premises, between the floor terminal and the optical network unit, every operator will perform work only on their own network.
+If each operator has a dedicated fibre it will mean that, aside from bringing connection to each floor in the MDU, every operator will perform work only on their own network.